anuushka/OOP/README.md

 1.Either create separate classes for all vehicles or create classes Air and Land 'cause they have similar function or structure.
 Both is okay.

-2. In future cases, where ALL vehicles functions are different -> Create classes for each separate type of vehicle.
+2. In future cases, where ALL vehicles functions are different -> Create classes for each separate type of vehicle (Inheritance & Polymorphism).